juhakivekas/explision/README.md

 Common issues
 ------------
 - **dpi:**  All graphics software  seems to  use a different  dpi when converting SVGs into their internal viewing formats.
-There's  a reference 10mm square int he files so  you can check that the scale of things is right.
+There's an orange 10mm reference square in the corner of the files so you can check that the scale of things is right.

 - **out of  scale meshes:** The units in the  mesh being processed are always interpreted  as being millimeters.
 Make sure your model  is of